In his book Hollywood Corral (Film Fan Monthly, 1976), the late Don Miller had words about Robert J. Horner and his westerns:

 Too bad Ted Wells had to attempt a return to stardom with Horner, as THE PHANTOM COWBOY (Aywon, 1935) is a mess.
 Wells has a dual role and also plays the caped "phantom cowboy".
 Jimmy Aubrey is his overacting sidekick "Ptomaine Pete".
 This thing has rotten dialog, a stationary camera, and other issues.
 But the worse is when Wells and Aubrey decide to go swimming and strip down to their skivvies.
 A substitute phantom steals their clothes, gunbelts and horses, and Ted and Jimmy spend about 10 minutes doing scenes in their underwear.

-Just prior to that short-lived comeback try for Wells, Horner had Bill Cody starring in three: BORDER GUNS (Aywon, 1934), THE BORDER MENACE (Aywon, 1934) and WESTERN RACKETEERS (Aywon, 1934).
-MENACE is the film that many consider to be the worst, most inept B western that was ever filmed.
-Jimmy Aubrey is in this one also as Cody's over-the-top sidekick "Polecat Pete" (and billed as "Jimmie Aubrey" in the opening titles).
+Just prior to that short-lived comeback try for Wells, Horner had Bill Cody in three: BORDER GUNS (Aywon, 1934), THE BORDER MENACE (Aywon, 1934) and WESTERN RACKETEERS (Aywon, 1934).
+MENACE is the film that many consider to be the worst, most inept B western ever filmed.
+Horner favorite Jimmy Aubrey is also in this one also as Cody's over-the-top sidekick "Polecat Pete" (and billed as "Jimmie Aubrey" in the opening titles).
 He also picked up an extra dollar or two as the film editor (and credited as the more formal "James Aubrey").
-Cody alternates between two outfits - one has light shirt and pants and a multi-colored cowhide vest, and the other is a slick, black shirt (sans the vest).
+Cody alternates between two outfits - one has light shirt and pants and a multi-colored cowhide vest, and the other consists of dark pants and a slick, black shirt (sans the vest).
 There's a brawl between Cody, Benny Corbett, and others beginning around the sixteen minute mark, and during the fight, Cody's shirt gets torn behind his right armpit.
 No time for a wardrobe change or sewing repair on a Horner film - keep on filmin' !

-Horner's movie makin' days ended with those Ted Wells and Bill Cody westerns.
-Plans were announced for some Spanish language films, but that never happened (see blurb on the right).
+Horner's movie makin' days was over.
+A few years later, he announced plans for some Spanish language films, but that never happened (see blurb on the right).

 Forty five year old Robert J. Horner passed away on July 29, 1942 at the City-County Hospital in El Paso, Texas, and the cause of death was cirrhosis of the liver.
 He was divorced and occupation was "projectionist".